Ice dance scoring with live results

 Tatiana Navka & Roman Kostomarov

 Russian ice dance couple Tatiana Navka and Roman Kostomarov won Olympic gold at Turin 2006 and the 2004 World Championship title.
-They were renowned for their powerful skating, dramatic programs, and compelling on-ice chemistry.
+They were renowned for their attacking skating, dramatic programs, and compelling on-ice chemistry.
 Their original dance to the music from the film "The Godfather" at the Turin Olympics became one of the most memorable ice dance performances of the 2000s.
 Navka and Kostomarov represented the strength of the Russian ice dance tradition during a period of significant transition in the discipline.

 Marina Klimova & Sergei Ponomarenko